tupol/spark-utils-demos/README.md

 ```

 The `filteredRecords.sink()` function is provided by the [`DataSink`](https://github.com/tupol/spark-utils/blob/master/docs/data-sink.md)
-framework and together with the corresponding configurations it can make reading input files really easy.
+framework and together with the corresponding configurations can make reading input files really easy.

 #### Running the Demo
-Run the demo with the defined filter the following command:
+Run the demo with the defined filter using the following command:
 ```
 spark-submit -v \
 --master local --deploy-mode client \